Mahdi-Alizadeh96/rust-activities/README.md

 - c.
 External Modules
     - The existing program is complete, but all the code exists in a single module.
 This code can benefit from being organized into multiple external modules.

+### Activity 29 - Generics & Functions

+- Create a function that accepts the Priority trait as a generic parameter
+    - The function should print out the guest and their priority
+- Use the function with at least two different guests

 # Project 1 - Interactive bill manager

 - Create a command line bills/expenses manager that runs interactively.
 This mini project brings together many of the concepts learn thus far into a single application.